jdybuncio/dsi_capstone_1/README.md

 |---|---|---|
 | penalty | 'l1' | 'l2' |
 | C (inverse of regularization param) | 7.743 | 1.0 |

-**Model Specs**

-In logistic regression, it's important to specify:

-    class_weight = 'balanced'

-since the odds are 1:2 for being in the relationship class

 # Chosen Model